4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 At this point, you should be ready to deploy foursight.
 To do so, use this command::

     source custom/aws_creds/test_creds.sh
-    poetry run cli provision --output_file out/foursight-dev-tmp/ --stage dev foursight --upload_change_set
+    poetry run cli provision foursight --upload-change-set
     #############################################################################################################
     # NOTE: It should no longer be necessary to add an environment variable here, such as:                      #
     #       GLOBAL_BUCKET_ENV=foursight-cgap-mastertest-envs                                                    #
     #       Instead you should add entries for "GLOBAL_BUCKET_ENV" and "GLOBAL_ENV_BUCKET" to your config.json  #
     #       (The name is in transition, so for now please set both names.
 Eventually ony GLOBAL_ENV_BUCKET      #
     #       will be needed.)                                                                                    #
+    #       It should also no longer be necessary to provide --output-file out/foursight-dev-tmp/ --stage dev   #
+    #       on the command line because these are now the default for this provision operation.                 #
     #############################################################################################################

-This will not entirely succeed on the first attempt.
+**NOTE WELL:** This will not entirely succeed on the first attempt.
 You'll need to run this a second time once various values have been created.

 At this point, Foursight should be working.